SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Classes, however, can inherit from other classes, as described in :doc:`Inheritance`.
-This means that classes have additional responsibilities for ensuring that all of the stored properties they inherit are assigned a suitable value during initialization.
+This means that classes have additional responsibilities for ensuring that all stored properties they inherit are assigned a suitable value during initialization.
 These responsibilities are described in :ref:`Initialization_ClassInheritanceAndInitialization` below.